sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## Source: BGP
 Events sourced by BGP.
 There could be multiple publishers raising BGP events.
+The publishing is done via parsing syslogs, as this is III party code.

 ### State
 - The state is reported as "UP" or "Down" with neighbor IP.